 The essence of Lynn's work comes from her commitment to vitality.
 Her work aims to uplift and inspire awareness, emotional intelligence, empowerment and self-love.

 More than just beautiful patterns, mandalas are a pathway for meditation—a technique to reduce negative emotions and thus bring happiness to our minds.
-Each design represents a theme – compassion, peace, love, devotion, laughter, joy, wisdom, to name a few.
+Each design represents a theme—such as compassion, peace, love, devotion, laughter, joy or wisdom.
 By embracing these inner qualities, our negative attributes dissolve.